Densely packed particle raft at vertically vibrated air-water interface: Conclusion and outlook

-The vertically vibrated raft experiments establish a new model system for understanding the physics of out-of-equilibrium particle systems, such as the glass transition, the deformation of amorphous solids at finite (effective) temperatures, and the dynamics of poly-crystals if monodisperse particles are used.
-Different from the commonly considered interaction potentials such as the Lennard-Jones and hard spheres, the interaction potential between particles at vibrated interfaces is complex, with a many-body nature that arises from the capillary and hydrodynamic effects.
-This interaction can be controlled by manipulating the particle size, density, and the contact angle~\cite{dalbe2011aggregation}, and additional active particle dynamics can be introduced via manipulating particle shapes~\cite{Barotta2023,Sungar2025,Barotta2025}.
-Being able to understand how these real-world complexities influence the essential physics of interfacial systems will also have important implications in the creation of dynamically responsive and configurable particle systems.
+Apart from the interfacial fluid-mechanical aspect, the vertically vibrated raft can be a model particle system for understanding out-of-equilibrium physics, such as the glass transition, the deformation of amorphous solids at finite (effective) temperatures, and the dynamics of polycrystals if monodisperse particles are used.
+Different from the commonly considered interaction potentials such as the Lennard-Jones and hard-sphere potentials, the interactions between particles at vibrated interfaces are complex, with a many-body nature that arises from the capillary and hydrodynamic effects.
+As mentioned above, such interactions can be controlled by manipulating the particle and liquid properties~\cite{dalbe2011aggregation}, and additional wave-driven particle dynamics can be introduced via manipulating particle shapes~\cite{Barotta2023,Sungar2025,Barotta2025}.
+Being able to experimentally control these complex particle-scale features and introduce dynamical excitations can be important in extending our fundamental understanding of the dynamics and properties of dense particle assemblies from idealized to real-world systems.